topology-foundation/ts-topology/packages/crdt/src/builtins/RGA/README.md

 Each element in the RGA is represented by an `RGAElement` object with the following properties:

 -   `vid`: A unique identifier for the element, consisting of a counter and a node ID.
 -   `value`: The actual value stored in the element (or null if the element is deleted).
 -   `parent`: The identifier of the element that precedes this one in the logical order.
+-   `isDeleted`: A flag indicating whether the element has been deleted.

 ### RGA Class